-Council has maintained its promotion of the Kamilaroi Highway, a major conduit of visitors from the important Central Coast, Lower Hunter and Sydney markets, through the activities of the Kamilaroi Highway promotions group.
+Promotion of the Kamilaroi Highway, a major conduit of visitors from the important Central Coast, Lower Hunter and Sydney markets, has continued through the activities of the Kamilaroi Highway promotions group.
+An iPad app promoting this Council, has been developed and launched this year at the Newcastle Caravan Camping Show.

-Attraction, assistance and support of businesses either expanding or locating in the Shire, has continued through direct staff support and/or through Council's Business Partner Program.
+Attraction, assistance and support of businesses either expanding within, or relocating to the Shire, has continued through direct staff support and/or through Council's Business Partner Program.

 Promotion of Gunnedah's attributes to investors and potential new residents, through the display at the annual Country & Regional Living Expo in Sydney, continued to attract keen interest from dissatisfied city dwellers.
-Council's display, centre-field at AgQuip 2010, provided the opportunity for visitors to glean information on Gunnedah.
+Council's display at AgQuip 2011, provided the opportunity for visitors to glean information on Gunnedah.